 As I scroll through my newsfeed in social media, I am often struck by this pervasive attitude that people that are poor, hungry, unemployed, homeless, or running for their lives from some violent situation here or abroad, somehow deserve what is happening to them.
 Headlines that imply a woman should have expected her boyfriend and her children to be murdered; because she left “him.”
 (A quick Google search results in a sickening number of domestic violence cases in the US).
 People seeking safety criminalized without consideration for what they felt was horrible enough they had to leave.
 (Immigration and asylum is easily one of the hottest topics in the country just now).
 People who don’t have jobs, or homes, are somehow beyond help.
 (Several posts I’ve made about work programs and tiny housing projects have received feedback that these folks can’t be helped).
 People who are sick, well, we just can’t afford it.
 People fighting for health coverage for their sick children.
 As I’ve mentioned a number of times, it seems that the heat in our country over protecting the unborn cools rather quickly once that embryo breeches the womb.
 After that, mum and child are apparently on their own.
 Why do we act this way toward fellow human beings?
-What side of whatever fence we are own, why do we continue to kick the wounded?
+What ever side of the fence we are on, why do we continue to kick the wounded?

 In John 9:1-3 there is a short story.
 It goes like this: “Now as Jesus was passing by, he saw a man who had been blind from birth.
 His disciples asked him, ‘Rabbi, who committed the sin that caused him to be born blind, this man or his parents?’
 Jesus answered, ‘Neither this man nor his parents sinned, but he was born blind so that the acts of God may be revealed through what happens to him.’”